UPPMAX/UPPMAX-documentation/docs/getting_started/project_apply_pelle.md

+---
+tags:
+  - project
+  - apply
+  - application
+  - Pelle
+---

 # Project application for Pelle

 To use an UPPMAX cluster, one [needs to apply to a project](project_apply.md).
-This page describes how to apply to a Pelle project.
+This page describes how to apply to a [Pelle](../docs/cluster_guides/pelle.md) project.

 ## Procedure